The most powerful AI tool any executive can develop is their own judgement

 Drawing on my experience negotiating with tech developers, leaders must arbitrate conversations between technical teams and business stakeholders, ensuring AI initiatives remain both strategically aligned and technically feasible.
 This is perhaps one of the most underestimated skills in AI leadership.

 I regularly steer organisations through the cultural shifts and workflow changes that AI transformations demand whilst maintaining momentum.
-This is probably one of the most difficult aspects, like trying to change the tyre of a car without stopping.
+This is probably one of the most difficult aspects, like trying to change the tyres of a car without stopping.

-AI implementations do not just change what people do; they often change how people work, collaborate, and make decisions.
 Leaders must be prepared to manage this human dimension of transformation whilst keeping business operations running smoothly.

 This is the ultimate responsibility of every leader: building sustainable, trustworthy AI systems that create long-term value whilst proactively managing risks and compliance requirements.
 In my advisory work, I consistently emphasise that ethical considerations aren't afterthoughts.
 Instead, they are foundational to successful AI implementation.